Bioconductor/BioC2020/README.md

 4. Install ruby pre-requisites.

-        bundle install --path vendor/bundle     # once only; references Gemfile
+        bundle config set path 'vendor/bundle'  # once only, use instead of the --path flag bundle install --path vendor/bundle     # once only; references Gemfile
         # If the installer complains, add the suggested $PATH_TO_RUBY/bin
         # $HOME/.gem/ruby/2.3.0/bin/bundle